metio/terraform-provider-k8s/docs/data-sources/security_profiles_operator_x_k8s_io_security_profiles_operator_daemon_v1alpha1_manifest.md

 - `affinity` (Attributes) Affinity if specified, the SPOD's affinity. (see [below for nested schema](#nestedatt--spec--affinity))
 - `allowed_seccomp_actions` (List of String) AllowedSeccompActions if specified, a list of allowed seccomp actions.
-- `allowed_syscalls` (List of String) AllowedSyscalls if specified, a list of system calls which are allowed in seccomp profiles.
+- `allowed_syscalls` (List of String) AllowedSyscalls if specified, a list of system calls which are allowedin seccomp profiles.
-- `daemon_resource_requirements` (Attributes) DaemonResourceRequirements if defined, overwrites the default resource requirements of SPOD daemon. (see [below for nested schema](#nestedatt--spec--daemon_resource_requirements))
+- `daemon_resource_requirements` (Attributes) DaemonResourceRequirements if defined, overwrites the default resource requirementsof SPOD daemon. (see [below for nested schema](#nestedatt--spec--daemon_resource_requirements))
-- `disable_oci_artifact_signature_verification` (Boolean) DisableOCIArtifactSignatureVerification can be used to disable OCI artifact signature verification.
+- `disable_oci_artifact_signature_verification` (Boolean) DisableOCIArtifactSignatureVerification can be used to disable OCIartifact signature verification.
-- `enable_app_armor` (Boolean) tells the operator whether or not to enable AppArmor support for this SPOD instance.
+- `enable_app_armor` (Boolean) tells the operator whether or not to enable AppArmor support for thisSPOD instance.
-- `enable_bpf_recorder` (Boolean) tells the operator whether or not to enable bpf recorder support for this SPOD instance.
+- `enable_bpf_recorder` (Boolean) tells the operator whether or not to enable bpf recorder support for thisSPOD instance.
-- `enable_log_enricher` (Boolean) tells the operator whether or not to enable log enrichment support for this SPOD instance.
+- `enable_log_enricher` (Boolean) tells the operator whether or not to enable log enrichment support for thisSPOD instance.
-- `enable_memory_optimization` (Boolean) EnableMemoryOptimization enables memory optimization in the controller running inside of SPOD instance and watching for pods in the cluster.
-This will make the controller loading in the cache memory only the pods labelled explicitly for profile recording with 'spo.x-k8s.io/enable-recording=true'.
+- `enable_memory_optimization` (Boolean) EnableMemoryOptimization enables memory optimization in the controllerrunning inside of SPOD instance and watching for pods in the cluster.This will make the controller loading in the cache memory only the podslabelled explicitly for profile recording with 'spo.x-k8s.io/enable-recording=true'.
-- `enable_profiling` (Boolean) EnableProfiling tells the operator whether or not to enable profiling support for this SPOD instance.
+- `enable_profiling` (Boolean) EnableProfiling tells the operator whether or not to enable profilingsupport for this SPOD instance.
-- `enable_selinux` (Boolean) tells the operator whether or not to enable SELinux support for this SPOD instance.
+- `enable_selinux` (Boolean) tells the operator whether or not to enable SELinux support for thisSPOD instance.
-- `host_proc_volume_path` (String) HostProcVolumePath is the path for specifying a custom host /proc volume, which is required for the log-enricher as well as bpf-recorder to retrieve the container ID for a process ID.
-This can be helpful for nested environments, for example when using 'kind'.
+- `host_proc_volume_path` (String) HostProcVolumePath is the path for specifying a custom host /procvolume, which is required for the log-enricher as well as bpf-recorderto retrieve the container ID for a process ID.
+This can be helpful fornested environments, for example when using 'kind'.
-- `image_pull_secrets` (Attributes List) ImagePullSecrets if defined, list of references to secrets in the security-profiles-operator's namespace to use for pulling the images from SPOD pod from a private registry. (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
+- `image_pull_secrets` (Attributes List) ImagePullSecrets if defined, list of references to secrets in the security-profiles-operator'snamespace to use for pulling the images from SPOD pod from a private registry. (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `priority_class_name` (String) PriorityClassName if defined, indicates the spod pod priority class.
-- `selinux_options` (Attributes) Defines options specific to the SELinux functionality of the SecurityProfilesOperator (see [below for nested schema](#nestedatt--spec--selinux_options))
+- `selinux_options` (Attributes) Defines options specific to the SELinuxfunctionality of the SecurityProfilesOperator (see [below for nested schema](#nestedatt--spec--selinux_options))
 - `selinux_type_tag` (String) If specified, the SELinux type tag applied to the security context of SPOD.
-- `static_webhook_config` (Boolean) StaticWebhookConfig indicates whether the webhook configuration and its related resources are statically deployed.
-In this case, the operator will not create or update the webhook configuration and its related resources.
+- `static_webhook_config` (Boolean) StaticWebhookConfig indicates whether the webhook configuration and itsrelated resources are statically deployed.
+In this case, the operator willnot create or update the webhook configuration and its related resources.
 - `tolerations` (Attributes List) If specified, the SPOD's tolerations. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `verbosity` (Number) Verbosity specifies the logging verbosity of the daemon.
-- `webhook_options` (Attributes List) WebhookOpts set custom namespace selectors and failure mode for SPO's webhooks (see [below for nested schema](#nestedatt--spec--webhook_options))
+- `webhook_options` (Attributes List) WebhookOpts set custom namespace selectors and failure mode forSPO's webhooks (see [below for nested schema](#nestedatt--spec--webhook_options))

 <a id="nestedatt--spec--affinity"></a>
 ### Nested Schema for `spec.affinity`